Research Interests: AI computation system, distributed systems

 Office Phone: 86-10-6275 5342

-Yang, Zhi is an associate researcher in the Department of Computer Science and technology, School of EECS.
-He obtained his B.Sc. from Harbin Institute of Technology in 2005, and Ph.D. from Peking University in 2010, respectively.
-Current research interest lies in the security, graph and behavioral models in online social networks, and the design and the optimization of distributed systems for large-scale data processing.
+Zhi Yang is currently an associate researcher in the Department of Computer Science and Technology, School of EECS.
+He obtained his Ph.D. from Peking University in 2010.
+His major research interests include AI computing systems and distributed systems.

 Zhi Yang has published more than 60 research papers, and many of them are published in top-tier conferences, such as OSDI, ATC, SIGMOD, VLDB, KDD, NIPS, WWW, ICLR, ICML, ICDCS, SoCC.
 He has served in the Program Committee of various international conferences including ICDCS, WWW, KDD, DASFAA, ASONAM, VLDB, He won the best student paper award in WWW 2022

 1)AI computing framework.
 By re-abstracting the expression layer and hardware layer of AI computing, he proposes a full-stack reconstruction of the underlying system architecture, such as AI compiler RAMMER for neural networks, and the NeuGraph, the first system capable of supporting large-scale graph neural network training.

 2)Distributed scheduling and synchronization.
 He proposed the sharing safety concept in the multi-tenant cluster scheduling, and designed scheduling framework HiveD to realize the theoretical guarantee of safe resource sharing.
 He also proposed a high-performance heterogeneous distributed training scheme Partial All-Reduce, and a real-time efficient Semi-distributed data synchronization protocol SDPaxos.